WatsonDataPlatform/E2ELab/appdeveloper/Readme.md

 8. **Select** the "Create Index” button.

- > *Note: If the creation of either index fails, check to be sure that the double quotes have not been mangled by the cut-and-paste process.
+ > *Note: If the creation of either index fails, check to be sure that the double quotes have not been mangled by the copy-and-paste process.
 They should be standard double quotes and not inverted.*

-18. You are now ready to move to the next service – SDK for Node.js Runtime.
-Return to the previous browser tab and click on the **catalog** button in the top navigation bar.

-## Step 3: Setup the Watson Data Platform Application
+## Step 3: Prepare the Watson Data Platform Application

 6. Click on the “**Connections**” tab in the top navigation bar when staging is complete.